An Analogue of Milnor's Invariants for Knots in 3-Manifolds: A generalization of the first non-vanishing Milnor's invariant

 We see this theorem gives us a way to construct many null-homologous knots which are not concordant to each other (or the unknot) using various realization theorems for Milnor's invariants.
 In particular, the beautiful examples involving Bing doubling along a tree by Tim Cochran in \cite{cochranmemoir} allow us to construct links in $S^3$ whose only non-zero Milnor's invariants are a specific weight $q$ (and he further outlines procedures for finding more general ``antiderivatives" of links given a specific iterated commutator of generators.)
 It is important to note that if a knot $K \subset \#^n S^1 \times S^2$ has an associated $n+1$ component link $L$ as in Theorem \ref{thm:computationthm} which is not link homotopic to the trivial link, the Dwyer number is perhaps a more subtle invariant than is needed as the homotopy class of the knot in the $3$-manifold is non-trivial.
-Therefore, to construct examples illustrating the utility of $D(K)$, they must correspond to links in $S^3$ which are link homotopic to the trivial link. .
+Therefore, to construct examples illustrating the utility of $D(K)$ to show a knot is not concordant to the unknot, they should correspond to links in $S^3$ which are link homotopic to the trivial link.
+We can construct such examples using the family of ``Sydney's links" defined in \cite{cochranmemoir} and denoted $L_{2n}$ where $n \geq 5$.

-\begin{prop} For each $i \in \mathbb{N}$, there is a knot $K_i \subset \#^{i} S^1 \times S^2$ which is nullhomotopic in $\#^{i} S^1 \times S^2$ and $D(K_i) < \infty$. \end{prop} \begin{proof} $K_1$ is simply the Whitehead link with $0$-surgery performed on a single component.
-This has $D(K)=4$ by Theorem \ref{thm:computationthm}.
-Consider the oriented Hopf link inside $S^3$.
-To get $K_2$, double one component of it to get the Borromean rings $BR$.
-Consider the result of taking the untwisted Whitehead double $W_1^{3}(\text{BR})$ of the third component of $BR$.
-Since the Borromean rings have first nonzero $\mu$-invariant $\mu(123)$, by \cite{meilhanyasuhara} $W^{3}(\text{BR})$ has first non-vanishing Milnor invariant $\mu(123123)$.
-Now, perform $0$-surgery on the first two components as shown in Figure \ref{fig:familyJ} to obtain the nullhomotopic knot $K_2$ with $D(K_2) = 6$ by Theorem \ref{thm:computationthm}.
-Iterate this Bing-doubling process on the doubled Hopf link as shown in figure \ref{fig:familyJ}, Whitehead-double the last component, and perform $0$-surgery on the sublink leaving out this final Whitehead-doubled component.

-Notice that the underlying link in the surgery diagram is the result of the Bing doubling along a tree procedure described in \cite{cochranmemoir}, and then taking the untwisted Whitehead double of the last component.
-Before taking the final Whitehead double, the the resulting link from doubling a single component of $K_{i-1}$ to get $K_{i}$ has a single non-vanishing Milnor invariant $\overline{\mu}_{K_{i}}(123...i+1)$ by construction.
-By \cite{meilhanyasuhara}, taking the Whitehead double of the $n^{th}$ component of this link has non-vanishing Milnor invariants of weight $2i+2$ and all Milnor invariants of lower weight are 0.
-The resulting knot is nullhomotopic, and by Theorem \ref{thm:computationthm} $D(J_{i})=2i+2$ for all $i$.